If you’ve been looking for an island paradise, then look no further. Isla Holbox is the one.

 We honestly can’t rave about Holbox enough and it probably has to be one of our favourite places in Mexico!

-And despite being such a compact island, there’s plenty of things to keep you amused.
-Check out our Top Things to Do in Holbox to make sure you don’t miss out!
+Despite being such a small island, there’s plenty of things to keep you amused.
+Check out our Top Things to Do in Holbox for the best things to do during your stay on the island.

 Where to stay in Holbox

-Choosing where to stay is a pretty simple task as only the southwest proportion of Holbox is inhabited.
+Choosing where to stay is a pretty simple task because only the southwest proportion of the island is inhabited.
 The majority of accommodation options are located within the centre of town or along the beachfront, so picking is easy!

 In the centre of the town, you’ll find accommodation for all types of travellers and budgets.
 From cheap hostels and homely Airbnbs to luxury hotels.